Code-Institute-Submissions/portfolio-8/README.md

-This is the readme file for the online CookBook milestone project.
-The main purpose of this is project is to provide a recipes website with a database including recipes from the Italian kitchen.
-In addition, the user of the website can add, update, edit and remove recipes in accordance with the CRUD principles.
+This is the readme file for the online CookBook milestone project. the main purpose of this website is to offer a so-called 'online cookbook'.
+The execution is a blog-like cookbook of specific dishes from the Italian kitchen.
+This data-driven website is dynamic in nature.
+This means that the user of the website can add, update, edit and remove recipes in accordance with the CRUD principles.
 The user also can filter recipes based on the following criterea: Dish type, Author, Cuisine Region, Likes, Allergens, Difficulty and Cooking time.
 The website is fitted for mobile, tablet and desktop (fully responsive).